Responsibilities of building owners under AS 1851-2012

 There are no specific requirements to maintain the measures covered in other pieces of legislation in accordance with AS 1851-2012.
 However, AS 1851-2012 is an industry recognised standard and so it would be logical to use it as the basis for demonstrating compliance.

-Engaging a fire safety practitioner
+Engaging a fire safety contractor

-Due diligence when engaging a fire safety contractor
+Due diligence when engaging a contractor to carry out inspection, testing and maintenance work

 Building owners should carry out a level of due diligence that is proportionate to the cost of the works.
 In general, it’s recommended that building owners do the following: